-Update: We have filled all openings for 2019.
-If interested in 2020 openings check back with us at the beginning of the year.
+Update: Please review the calendar for 2020 season.
 You will find our little sanctuary located above Miloli'i.
-You can find our tribe of 6 maintaining and homesteading 8 acres of Mesic Forest with many native endangered species along with sustainable, organic food gardens.
-Over the last 3 years we have been working hard bringing the Aina back to life.
+You can find our tribe of 5 maintaining and homesteading 8 acres of Mesic Forest with many native endangered species along with sustainable, organic food gardens.
+Over the last 4 1/2 years we have been working hard bringing the Aina back to life.
 We are always planting something; food crops, trees, medicinal herbs, culinary herbs, and rare plants.
 We always have something new going and animals to love on.

 Cooking / shopping

 We will be able to provide you an experience involving sustainable plants which have many different uses, along with harvesting and preserving foods, making compost teas, companion planting for pest control and many other off-grid organic practices.
 We would love to share our self-sustainable farm and sanctuary with other like minded individuals who are wanting to experience working with nature, trying new ideas and gaining knowledge.
 Living in the Mesic Forest provides a unique glimpse into the Big Island's native plants and we are in full swing working at reforestation and clearing invasive species.We are all about growth and sharing as we continue to pursue a sustainable lifestyle.